shadaj/slinky/docs/public/docs/installation.md

 // optional, but recommended; enables the @react macro annotation API addCompilerPlugin("org.scalamacros" % "paradise" % "2.1.0" cross CrossVersion.full)
+// if using Scala 2.13.0-M4, instead use scalacOptions += "-Ymacro-annotations"
 ```

 Slinky supports loading React via either CommonJS or as a global object.
 If loading as a global object, make sure React is available